Irrelon/ForerunnerDB/readme.md

 Searches also support regular expressions for advanced text-based queries.
 Simply pass the regular expression object as the value for the key you wish to search, just like when using regular expressions with MongoDB.

-### Doing Joins
-Sometimes you want to join two or more collections when running a query and return a single document with all the data you need from those multiple collections.
-ForerunnerDB supports collection joins via a simple options key "join".
-For instance, let's setup a second collection called "purchase" in which we will store some details about users who have ordered items from the "item" collection we initialised above:

-	var purchaseCollection = db.collection('purchase');
-	purchaseCollection.insert([{
-		itemId: 4,
-		user: 'Fred Bloggs',
-		quantity: 2
-	}, {
-		itemId: 4,
-		user: 'Jim Jones',
-		quantity: 1
-	}]);

-Now, when we find data from the "item" collection we can grab all the users that ordered that item as well and store them in a key called "purchasedBy":

-	itemCollection.find({}, {
-		'join': [{
-			'purchase': {
-				'itemId': '_id',
-				'$as': 'purchasedBy',
-				'$require': false,
-				'$multi': true
-			}
-		}]
-	});

-The "join" key holds an array of joins to perform, each join object has a key which denotes the collection name to pull data from, then matching criteria which in this case is to match purchase.itemId with the item._id.
-The three other keys are special operations (start with $) and indicate:

-* $as tells the join what object key to store the join results in when returning the document
-* $require is a boolean that denotes if the join must be successful for the item to be returned in the final find result
-* $multi indicates if we should match just one item and then return, or match multiple items as an array

-The result of the call above is:

-	[{
-		"_id":1,
-		"name":"Cat Litter",
-		"price":200,
-		"purchasedBy":[]
-	},{
-		"_id":2,
-		"name":"Dog Food",
-		"price":100,
-		"purchasedBy":[]
-	},{
-		"_id":3,
-		"price":400,
-		"name":"Fish Bones",
-		"purchasedBy":[]
-	},{
-		"_id":4,
-		"price":267,
-		"name":"Scooby Snacks",
-		"purchasedBy": [{
-			"itemId":4,
-			"user":"Fred Bloggs",
-			"quantity":2
-		}, {
-			"itemId":4,
-			"user":"Jim Jones",
-			"quantity":1
-		}]
-	},{
-		"_id":5,
-		"price":234,
-		"name":"Chicken Yum Yum",
-		"purchasedBy":[]
-	}]

 ## Updating the Collection
 This is one of the areas where ForerunnerDB and MongoDB are different.
 By default ForerunnerDB updates only the keys you specify in your update document instead of outright *replacing* the matching documents like MongoDB does.
 In this sense ForerunnerDB behaves more like MySQL.
 In the call below the update will find all documents where the price is greater than 90 and less than 150 and then update the documents' key "moo" with the value true.